 In the second storyline, the kids discovered a powerful relic of the Second World War buried in the school grounds and battled a group of neo-Nazis for control of it.

-They were pitted against two Doctor Who-style villains: the evil Mr Eldritch (Grant Parsons) and Miss Pendragon (Jacqueline Pearce).
+They were pitted against two Doctor Who-style villains: the evil Mr Eldritch (Grant Parsons) – a sunglasses-wearing, bleached-blonde millionaire – and Miss Pendragon (Jacqueline Pearce).

 What the production lacked in budget it made up for in style.
 Director Colin Cant shot it as creatively as possible, with frequent Dutch tilts down corridors, creating an unsettling atmosphere.